KKoovalsky/PortableBitfields/README.md

 # To research:

 1. Configurable field ordering, e.g. allow right-to-left field ordering.
-2. Switching endianness at runtime useful?
-3. If Ad.1 legit, then switching ordering at runtime useful?
+2. If Ad.1 legit, then switching ordering at runtime useful?
-4. Configurable overflow policies, e.g. allow, throw, clear field, etc.
+3. Configurable overflow policies, e.g. allow, throw, clear field, etc.
-5. Would it be useful, if the type of a single field could be different than the underlying type of the bitfield group?
+4. Would it be useful, if the type of a single field could be different than the underlying type of the bitfield group?
-6. Would it be useful, if the types of the field IDs wouldn't have to be the same?
+5. Would it be useful, if the types of the field IDs wouldn't have to be the same?

 # Todos:

 1. Implement bitfield loading from already serialized value.
 2. Implement to `std::array` serialization.
 3. Allow underlying type `std::array`.
-4. Any test with one-byte-long bitfield group, shall be templated test case, with big endian and  little endian configuration.
+configuration.
 This doesn't work due to compilation error from Catch2.
-5. Turn above todos into issues.
+4. Turn above todos into issues.
-6. Create ToC.
+5. Create ToC.